-Claudia Posso De Los Rios(1) - Afsaneh Alavi(1) - James Limacher(2)
+C Posso-de Los Rios (1) - A Alavi (1)

-University of Toronto, Dermatology, toronto, Canada(1) - University of Toronto, Dermatology, Toronto, Canada(2)
+Dermatology Program, University Of Toronto, Toronto, Canada (1)

 Background: Hidradenitis suppurative (HS) is a chronic, inflammatory, recurrent disease affecting the hair follicle in the apocrine gland-bearing areas causing nodules, abscesses, sinus tracts and scarring.
 Steatocystoma multiplex (SM) is an uncommon autosomal dominant or sporadic disorder affecting the pilosebaceous unit presenting as dermal cysts.
 The term steatocystoma multiplex suppurativa and steatocystoma multiplex conglobatum are terms used as synonyms to described inflamed SM followed by scarring; the primary cause is unknown.
 There are a few reports presenting the coexistence of these two conditions.